arthurzoubin/reactjs-boilerplate/README.md

 Reactjs Base is a  repository that helps anyone create new JavaScript applications.
 Giving you a technically sound and well tested starting point for your application.

+### Ack

+Thanks to https://github.com/tomatau/breko-hub for the base of this project.

 ### Features

 - Enables building universal SPAs